19 Cool Cities Perfect for Weekend Getaways in the USA

 The Ultimate 3 Day Weekend in Asheville Itinerary

-Its location right next door to the Pisgah National Forest and Great Smoky Mountain National Park, however, make it a fabulous US weekend destination for outdoor enthusiasts, as well, and there are plenty of easy hikes near Asheville that allow travelers of all skill levels to enjoy the beautiful mountain setting.
+Its location right next door to the Pisgah National Forest and Great Smoky Mountain National Park, however, also make it a fabulous US weekend destination for outdoor enthusiasts, as well, and there are plenty of easy hikes near Asheville that allow travelers of all skill levels to enjoy the beautiful mountain setting.

 No matter what your interests are, try to make time during your trip to Asheville to drive a small piece of the Blue Ridge Parkway–especially if you’re visiting in the fall and can enjoy the changing colors.
-Often considered one of the most beautiful road trips in the United States, it’s a sight not to be missed.

 Where to Stay in Asheville